Since weights will vary depending on frame size, build and other selections, here are a few examples and their weights:

 650B x 47mm, which sit almost 50mm wide on our 27.3ID rims.
 We’ve also run the 48mm Panaracer GravelKing SKs with no issues, though they sit ~51mm and thus have a smidge less than our 4mm of recommended clearance.
 Because 650Bx47mm tires have the same radius as 700Cx30mm, handling remains constant when swapping wheelsets (except, of course, for differences related to the tires themselves).

 700C x 40mm.
 The 22ID rims are aero-optimized for 28-30mm slicks but offer a wide base of support for running higher volume tires at low pressures without inducing tire squirm.
 Some 42mm tires will also fit, but we’ve not yet tested them and riders on smaller frames may experience toe overlap issues.
 Note that clearing larger 700C tires would have required a longer/slacker geometry, thus compromising handling.

-Shipping is a flat $99.
-At the time of this writing, taxes are only charged for delivery addresses in the state of California (7.25% for the state, potentially additional for your city or county).
+Shipping is a flat rate $99 for bicycles and wheels, and $4.99 to $19.99 for other components.
+At the time of this writing, taxes are only charged for delivery addresses in the state of California.

 Rather than heavily marking up our products and then offering “discounted” crash replacements, we’re proud to give you the same direct pricing at all times.
 If you need a replacement part not already listed on our website, we’ll do our best to get one to you at a similarly outstanding value.
 Contact us at firstname.lastname@example.org to get started.